-There will be two in-class exams: a midterm, and a final exam.
-Both exams are closed book (i.e., papers, notes).
+There will two online exams: a midterm, and a final exam.
+Both exams are closed book (i.e., papers, notes, etc.), and students are not allowed any online access during the exams, except for the locked-down browser.
 The final exam will cover only the material taught after the midterm.
 In case of missing an exam, a make-up may be taken only after providing written documentation to the Dean of Students.